apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 ## Default installation

-Apollo Server automatically installs and enables this plugin with default settings if you [provide a graph API key to Apollo Server](https://www.apollographql.com/docs/apollo-server/monitoring/metrics/#connecting-to-apollo-studio) (usually by setting the value of the `APOLLO_KEY` environment variable).
+Apollo Server automatically installs and enables this plugin with default settings if you [provide a graph API key and a graph ref to Apollo Server](https://www.apollographql.com/docs/apollo-server/monitoring/metrics/#connecting-to-apollo-studio) (usually by setting the `APOLLO_KEY` and `APOLLO_GRAPH_REF` (or `APOLLO_GRAPH_ID` and `APOLLO_GRAPH_VARIANT`) environment variables).
 No other action is required.

-If you don't provide an API key, this plugin is not installed.
+If you don't provide an API key and graph ref, this plugin is not installed.

+If you provide an API key but do not provide a graph ref, a warning is logged; you can [disable the plugin](#disabling-the-plugin) to hide the warning.

 ## Custom installation